pooravdhingra/msme_assist/README.md

 Update `.env` with your `PINECONE_API_KEY`, `PINECONE_INDEX_NAME`, and `PINECONE_DFL_INDEX_NAME` values.
 These are required for storing embeddings in Pinecone.
 An example file is provided in `.env.example`.
 The index region is set automatically so no environment variable is needed for the environment.

 The application will create the indexes automatically on the first run using Pinecone's built-in embedding model, so no manual setup is required.
+All data is stored under the `__default__` namespace.

 *Index Data*